Q: How do I write in someone else’s voice?

 The Working Girl method doesn’t adapt all that well to 21st century: Who records dictation tapes anymore?

 So when I start writing for a new client, the first thing I ask for is videos of them speaking and anything they’ve written.
-Those are imperfect proxies, though, because it’s safe to assume that they didn’t actually write the speech you’re watching them give.
-How can we assume that?
-Well, they hired you, right?
+Those are imperfect proxies, though, because it’s safe to assume that they didn’t actually write the speech I’m watching them give.
+How can I assume that?
+Well, they hired me, right?

 If you can score an actual sit-down chat with that client—even on the phone—that is golden.
 I type very quickly, so I generally take notes verbatim.
-Yes, I write down every word they say, even the “ums” and the verbal false starts and the “ums.”
+Yes, I write down every word they say, even the verbal false starts and the “ums.”

 If you can’t type that quickly, ask for permission to record the call.
-(Actually, I may start doing that too.)
 Explain that listening to a recording is the best way to learn to write in someone else’s voice.
 And the closer you can come to their voice, the better your first draft will be.

 Once you have the recording, make like Melanie Griffith and play that sucker nonstop until you can repeat it word for word.